Library Science Graduate Degree Programs Online

 Students who hope to pursue a career as teacher librarians in K-12 public schools typically must have a teaching certificate and Library Media Endorsement.
 Coursework for a school library media programs is likely to mix pedagogy, information literacy, and management, along with collection development for children and young adult learners.
 Since state regulations vary, schools may offer different academic paths to further these goals.
 Some examples follow.

-Online Masters Degree and School Library Coursework: While in an online MLIS program, enrolled students may be able to take specific coursework required for the Library Media Endorsement.
+Online Masters Degree and School Library Coursework: Enrolled students may be able to take specific coursework required for the Library Media Endorsement ehile in an online MLIS program.
 These could be based on state standards and may be about two thirds of the credits required for the MLIS.
 This option may align with the needs of those who would like both the MLIS degree and the possibility to pursue a career in a K-12 public or private school.

 Online Certificate in School Library Media Endorsement: In some universities it may be possible to enroll in a separate certificate program for the School Library Media Endorsement.
 This may require less course preparation.
 For instance, instead of about 42 credits, a certificate might entail about 25-credits.
 This option may require a teaching certificate.
 As a result, it may suit those who only want the Library Media Endorsement and not the full degree.

-Candidates for School Library Media licensure generally must also pass the subject test of the PRAXIS ii Library Media Specialist Test. i
+Candidates for School Library Media licensure generally must also pass the subject test of the PRAXIS ii Library Media Specialist Test according to O*NET OnLine.

 Online PhD in Library Science